KTDT-LP: History

 On March 13, 2013, LPFM Downtown Tucson became a legal entity, as recognized by the Arizona Corporation Commission.
 On November 3, 2014, KTDT-LP was granted its original construction permit, having managed to avoid a time-share situation with stations from the Tohono O'odham Nation and a Spanish language church called Iglesia Centro de Sanidad.
 A critical element for the station to get on air, the studio facilities, was donated by Sinfonía HealthCare.
-The station came to air in September 2015.
+The station went live on September 13, 2015, which happened to coincide with LeValley's 50th birthday.
 It broadcasts rock music and a Sunday lineup of specialty programs.
 The station has been broadcasting from a location in the basement of the Steinfeld Warehouse since 2018.

 In March 2020, in response to the global COVID-19 pandemic, Downtown Radio DJs and talk show hosts began remotely broadcasting from their homes, with 100% of live and prerecorded on-air content being delivered remotely until the studio's re-opening in July 2021.
 Under this remote-broadcast model, KTDT was able to expand its staff of DJs to include volunteers who broadcast from across the border, in recognition of Tucson's rich multicultural heritage.

 Programming

 KTDT plays an eclectic mix of primarily rock-related genres, including those from independent artists, local bands and artists, and bands/musicians on major labels.

 The styles of rock played vary and range from (but not limited to) rock & roll, college rock, punk rock, indie rock/alternative, underground rock, electronic rock, and hard rock/heavy metal.
 In addition, there are many specialty shows (mostly on weeknights and weekends) which focus on particular genres.

 Additionally, there is a mental health component to the station's programming.
 Since its inception, the station has dedicated an hour each Sunday to address mental health issues with the goal of reducing the stigma associated with seeking help for mental and emotional health problems.
-The Depression Session, hosted by Laura Milkins, ran from November 22, 2015 through November 26th, 2018.
+The Depression Session, hosted by Laura Milkins, ran from November 22, 2015, through November 26th, 2018.
 Other mental health shows that have aired or are airing include Let's Talk About Mental Health, Mental Health Connection, and Heavy Mental.